Bringing the Fire to Iron Horse Grill: Chef Pierre Pryer

 Still Having Fun in the Scratch Kitchen

-The cooking’s still fun.
-Pryer’s face lights up when he zooms through the ingredients that make the Tex-Mex dishes zing with flavor — all the peppers, jalapeño, garlic, fresh corn, queso and much more in the scratch kitchen.
-Chicken enchiladas, Chef Pierre’s Habanero Pasta and his Navajo Chicken — Iron Horse Grill originals — still reign as favorites.
+The joy of cooking hasn’t faded for Chef Pierre Pryer.
+His face lights up as he rattles off the ingredients that give Iron Horse Grill’s Tex-Mex dishes their signature kick—jalapeños, garlic, fresh corn, queso, and more, all prepped fresh in the scratch kitchen.
+Signature plates like the chicken enchiladas, Chef Pierre’s Habanero Pasta, and the Navajo Chicken continue to draw loyal fans.
 “Chicken enchiladas and a nice margarita, yeah, you’re in the game.
 It’s good!”
-Pryer says.
+Pryer says with a grin.

-The chips and salsa remain a stellar staple.
-Pryer’s Bayou Pasta, with crabmeat, shrimp, Cajun sausage and sun-dried tomatoes in a crawfish cream sauce, is an alluring addition.
-The iconic brick building, pulsing with a downtown vibe, is its own draw.
+The chips and salsa remain a must-have, while newer creations like Pryer’s Bayou Pasta—loaded with crabmeat, shrimp, Cajun sausage, and sun-dried tomatoes in a creamy crawfish sauce—showcase his creative range.

-Pryer introduces another point of pride — a framed restaurant napkin signed by Dallas Cowboy Troy Aikman after the 1996 Super Bowl win, hanging over the bar.
+Pryer gestures proudly to a framed napkin above the bar—signed by Dallas Cowboys quarterback Troy Aikman after his 1996 Super Bowl win.
 “I was able to cook for him, get an autograph from him and shake his hand.
-It was one of the biggest highlights of my career!” he grins.
-“Big music buff, big Cowboys fan, and I’m a pretty good cook,” Pryer says, chuckling.
-At 55, he still has the passion that drove him when he started here as a kid.
+It was one of the biggest highlights of my career!” he says, beaming.
+“Big music buff, big Cowboys fan, and I’m a pretty good cook,” he laughs.